 - Bold Mediterranean flavors.
 Tons of flavors that pop, like crisp cucumbers and red onion, salty feta, and fresh herbs.

-- Ground turkey - I used 90% lean ground turkey in this Greek turkey meatball recipe.
+- Ground turkey.
+I used 90% lean ground turkey in this Greek turkey meatball recipe.
+Use ground chicken or lamb in place of ground turkey or try my Sticky Beef Meatballs.

-- Garlic cloves - Freshly minced garlic is best in this recipe, but you can use garlic powder if you need to.
+- Garlic cloves.
+Freshly minced garlic is best in this recipe, but you can use garlic powder.

 See the recipe card below for quantities and remaining ingredients.